gretchenfrage/aqueduct/PROTOCOL.md

 be done, an error should be returned to the application.

 When a receiver receives a FinishSender frame, the receiver must enter the "finishing" state.
-Once in the finishing state, the receiver can finalize finishing once all declared messages have been acked or nacked.
-The receiver must wait for all declared reliable messages to have been received.
-The receiver must wait for all declared unreliable messages to either have been received, or to have been nacked.
+When in the finishing state, the receiver must close once all declared messages have been acked or nacked.
+Before the receiver closes due to the sender finishing, it must wait for all declared reliable messages to have been received, and for all declared unreliable messages to either have been received or to have been nacked.
 The receiver must not nack unaccounted-for unreliable messages immediately merely because it has entered the finishing state--it must give them a fair chance to arrive.
 A receiver in the finishing state should follow similar waiting logic in terms of nacking unreliable messages as it would if it were not in the finishing state.
-Once these conditions are met for a receiver, the receiver must finalizing finishing.
+Once these conditions are met for a receiver, the receiver must close if it has not already closed.

-For a sender to initiate an attempt to gracefully finish its channel, it must send a SentUnreliable frame
+If a receiver closes due to the sender finishing, the application must have the ability to receive all messages acked prior to it closing, followed by observing the fact that the channel has finished.

+### Closing a receiver

+Several things can trigger a receiver to close.
+The actual closing of a receiver does not itself require waiting for declared messages to be received or declared lost--those are requirements of the finishing procedure, which can result in the calling of the closing procedure.

+If something other than the receiver being in the finishing state causes the receiver to be closed, the closing of the receiver may be performed despite the conditions for graceful shutdown not yet being met.

+A receiver must not and cannot be closed until its channel control stream is attached.

+When a receiver closes, it must send an AckNackUnreliable frame on its connection control stream that acks all unreliable messages still needing acks, unless there are no unreliable messages needing acks.
+It does not have to transmit trailing nacks with no acks beyond them.
+Then, the receiver must send a CloseReceiver frame.
+The CloseReceiver frame must ack all reliable messages still needing acks.
+Then, the channel control stream must be finished in the receiver-to-sender direction.

+After this, the receiver must cease to exist.
+The Aqueduct implementation must not process any further messages on that receiver.
+Due to the "ghost receiver" phenomenon, it may be possible that a different receiver could be created with the same channel ID, and that it could process messages--however, the Aqueduct implementation must ensure that those messages would not be visible to the application through the same queue, handle, or equivalent as those processed by the original receiver.

- When a sender attempts to gracefully finish a channel, it must
+When a sender receives a CloseReceiver frame on the channel control stream

-An application may attempt to trigger a sender to attempt to gracefully finish its channel.
-When a sender attempts to gracefully A sender may attempt to gracefully
+NEEDS WORK

+### Cancelling a sender

+The application must be provided an API to attempt to abruptly cancel a channel via its local sender.
+For a sender to attempt to gracefully a finish its channel, it must first wait for the channel control stream to become attached if it is not already attached.
+Then, the sender must reset the channel control stream in the sender-to-receiver direction with the "cancelled" error code.

+A sender must not send any additional messages after cancelling.
+If the application tries to send additional messages on a sender after it has cancelled, an error should be returned to the application.

+The sender should reset any streams on which it is solely sending Message frames for the channel immediately upon beginning the cancelling procedure, if handles to those streams are still accessible, even if the channel control stream has not yet been attached.

+NEEDS WORK what if immediate reset is not observed by remote side because it never observes stream opening / being attached in first place?

+TODO only assign message numbers to messages with attachments? an
+     optimization along those lines may work but it may need to become a bit more complicated.

+When a receiver observes its channel control stream being reset in the sender-to-receiver direction with the "cancelled" error code, it must immediately close.
+Messages enqueued for delivery to the application but not yet observed by the application should be discarded.
+The application must be able to observe that the channel was cancelled.

+TODO try to cancel sender after channel state has been almost totally
+     discarded? eh, probably not this one, too weird. maybe though?

+### Application closing a receiver

+The application must be provided an API to immediately close a channel by closing its local receiver, if the channel has not yet closed.

 ## Cascading loss detection